Pest Problems Explained - THRIPS (Thunder Flies)

 Biological Control of Thrips

-Thrips can be controlled biologically by using their natural enemy, the predatory mite Amblyseius cucumeris.
+Thrips can be controlled biologically by using their natural enemies such as the predatory mite Amblyseius cucumeris and several other species.